A Revelation in Hallock

 While at the brewery we ended up spending a lot of time with the Evenson family (including their children who were also in and out of the brewery like it was a second home).
 I can’t emphasize enough their gracious and geniune natures.
 They knew most of the people in the taproom by first name and everyone was having a grand time at the brewery.
 We ended up talking to several people while there who were so happy to have this local meeting space/watering hole in their town.
 The brewery has truly added to the community of Hallock, which was one of the founding goals of the owners.

-We ended up the day back at our hotel, playing board games and drinking more beers, stymied only by the lack of a corkscrew for a rare sour Jim brought along.
+We ended up the day back at our hotel, playing board games, fooling around with ping pong balls, and drinking more beers, stymied only by the lack of a corkscrew for a rare sour Jim brought along.
 This particular leg of our trip had been such a perfect day amongst incredibly fine people.
 I’ve now discovered a new contender for my top 10 breweries in the state based on beer quality and this experience.
 It is a long trip (about 5.5 hours from Minneapolis) to Hallock, but the trek was well worth the effort.
 And, hey, you can visit some other breweries and even state parks along the way!
 Also, they do have beers in cans and on tap around Northwest Minnesota and even in Fargo.